ChrisWhealy/parse-sap-odata/README.md

 parse-sap-odata = "^1.1.0"
 ```

-Your app will also require these dependencies
+Your app will also (almost certainly) require these dependencies

 ```toml
 [dependencies]